-4.2.14 The Chairman of the Planning Committee will continue to have a high impact across the Council area and a significant workload that includes regular site visits and a high number of meetings.
-The importance and impact of the role of the Chairman of the Planning Committee was recognised in previous reviews.
-The Panel continues to regard the Chairman of the Planning Committee as a significant role and therefore recommends that the Chairman of the Planning Committee should continue to receive a Tier Four allowance, 40% of the Leader's Allowance, £9,016.
+4.2.14 The Chairman of the Planning Committee continues to have a high impact across the Council area and a significant workload that includes regular site visits and a high number of meetings.
+The importance and impact of the role of the Chairman of the Planning Committee was recognised in previous reviews (2019).
+The Panel continues to regard the Chairman of the Planning Committee as a significant role and therefore recommends that the Chairman of the Planning Committee should continue to receive a Tier Four allowance, 40% of the Leader's Allowance, £9,214.69.

-WE RECOMMEND that the Chairman of the Planning Committee receive a Special Responsibility Allowance of 40% of the Leader's Allowance, £9,016.
+WE RECOMMEND that the Chairman of the Planning Committee receive a Special Responsibility Allowance of 40% of the Leader's Allowance, £9,214.69.

-Leader of the Opposition and Chair of Overview and Scrutiny (Tier Five)
+Chair of Overview and Scrutiny (Tier Five)

-- 4.2.15 From the evidence gathered, including questionnaire responses and face to face interviews, we consider the Leader of the Opposition Group to be a significant role and the 2003 Regulations require that the Main Opposition Group Leader receive a Special Responsibility Allowance.
-The Leader of the Opposition Group has to both ensure democratic accountability and the holding to account of the administration but also manage and develop a Group of a significant size.
-The Panel therefore recommends that the Leader of the Opposition receive an allowance of 30% of the Leader's Allowance, £6,762. - 4.2.16 Overview and Scrutiny is a key role within the Executive Model of Governance and ensures accountability of the cabinet decisions, the holding to account of the cabinet and can have a key role in ensuring public and partner engagement in the decision making process.
+4.2.15 Overview and Scrutiny is a key role within the Executive Model of Governance and ensures accountability of the cabinet decisions, the holding to account of the cabinet and can have a key role in ensuring public and partner engagement in the decision making process.
 The role and positional authority of overview and scrutiny was further enhanced as part of the 2019 Statutory Government Guidance.
-The Panel therefore recommends that the Chairman of Overview and Scrutiny receive a Special Responsibility Allowance of 30% of the Leader's Allowance, £6,762.
+The review highlighted that the volume of work of overview and scrutiny and the impact on the role of the Chairman of Overview and Scrutiny justified an increase of the allowance from 30% to 35% of the Leader's Allowance.
+The Panel therefore recommends that the Chairman of Overview and Scrutiny receive a Special Responsibility Allowance of 35% of the Leader's Allowance, £8,062.85.

-WE RECOMMEND that the Principal Opposition Group Leader and the Chairman of Overview and Scrutiny receive a Special Responsibility Allowance of 30% of the Leaders Allowance, £6,762.
+WE RECOMMEND that the Chairman of Overview and Scrutiny receive a Special Responsibility Allowance of 35% of the Leaders Allowance, £8,062.85.

-Chairman of the Policy Advisory Committees (Tier Six)
+Leader of the Opposition Group (Tier Six)